Digital ID: In a virtual world, how to prove that you are really you?November 10, 2021 | By Vicki Hyman

-Digital identification can safeguard the data involved in these interactions while creating more seamless and efficient experiences and reducing fraud across sectors and industries, which can be hugely disruptive to people’s lives and costs businesses a global average of $3.86 million per data breach, according to a new report by the Ponemon Institute and IBM.
-In the U.S. alone, the number of identity theft reports has risen 75% between 2017 and 2019, according to the Federal Trade Commission.
+Digital identification can safeguard the data involved in these interactions while creating more seamless and efficient experiences and reducing fraud across sectors and industries.
+Fraud can be hugely disruptive to people’s lives and costs businesses a global average of $3.86 million per data breach, according to a recent report by the Ponemon Institute and IBM.
+There were $56 billion in identity fraud losses worldwide in 2020, according to a recent Javelin report.

-In Australia, ID will also be used by leading telecom Optus to let its nearly six million customers simply and securely validate their identities online and in store – whether it’s purchasing a new phone or tablet, making account changes or buying additional services.
+In Australia, ID is also used by leading telecom company Optus to let its nearly six million customers simply and securely validate their identities online and in store – whether it’s purchasing a new phone or tablet, making account changes or buying additional services.
 Instead of presenting passports or driver’s licenses, customers can use the biometric capabilities built into their mobile devices, such as facial recognition.

 Optus is the first Australian telco to integrate ID into its customer experience, simplifying the process while protecting users’ identity and battling growing SIM-related fraud such as SIM swapping, in which fraudsters convince providers to activate a new SIM card connected to an unsuspecting customer’s phone.